 The attorney’s knowledge of and experience with head injury cases should be a top factor when hiring a lawyer.
 Is the attorney a member of a traumatic brain injury (TBI) litigation group?
-Does he have a proper understanding of neuroscience and neuropsychology?
+Does he or she have a proper understanding of neuroscience and neuropsychology?
 For instance, does he recognize that a frontal lobe injury may produce significantly different effects than trauma to the occipital lobe?
-Having a medical understanding of your brain injury will enable the lawyer to more effectively communicate the severity of your brain injury and how it has affected your life to insurance providers and if your case goes to trial, a jury.
+Having a medical understanding of your brain injury will enable the lawyer to more effectively communicate the severity of your brain injury and how it has affected your life to insurance providers and, if your case goes to trial, a jury.

 2. Ability and Willingness to Hire Experts

 Will the lawyer invest the proper resources in your brain injury case?
 In other words, is the attorney committed enough to the case to hire the necessary experts?
-A traumatic brain injury case can cost tens or hundreds of thousands of dollars in expert fees to obtain a fair result.
+A TBI case can cost tens or hundreds of thousands of dollars in expert fees to obtain a fair result.
 Along with neurologists, TBI cases may require economists (to establish lost earning capacity), lifecare planners (to project future medical expenses), and other trained professionals to make sure you are properly compensated for every harm and loss a negligent party caused.

 3. A Lawyer You Like and Trust

 Is the attorney the type of person you would want to have in your home?
 Contrary to popular belief, you should like and trust your lawyer – especially in a brain trauma case.
 These cases require the lawyer, client, and the client’s family to spend a significant amount of time together.
 The lawyer must gain insight as to what the injured person was like before, as well as the full effects of the accident, if he is going to be able to present the case with sufficient force, passion, and understanding.
 It's best that you actually like the attorney if you are going to spend time with him.